 - the heroic edition for 54.99 euros, which includes a level 120 boost, a flight mount and a transmog set

 - the Epic Edition for 74.99 euros, which also includes a cosmetic weapon effect, a hearthstone and 30 days of game time

 The exact ones World of Warcraft: Shadowlands Collector's Edition content Blizzard announced in the live stream on July 8th.
-Accordingly, a set of four collecting pins is included, a bound volume of books on the “Art of the Shadowlands”, a mouse pad and a serial number for downloading the digital soundtrack.
-Regarding the in-game items, there are bonuses that are also available in the Epic Edition.
-The Hearthstone of the Eternal Traveler and the weapon illusion are particularly beautiful: ghost frost - both cosmetic items and effects.
+Accordingly, a set of four collectible pins, a bound book on the "Art of the Shadowlands", a mouse pad and a serial number for downloading the digital soundtrack are included.
+Regarding the in-game items, there are those bonuses that are also available in the Epic edition.
+The Hearthstone of the Eternal Traveler and the weapon illusion: Ghost Frost are particularly beautiful - both cosmetic items or effects.
 Incidentally, the Collector's Edition will cost 119,99 euros.

 It is of course still possible to buy a digital version and then upgrade it later to a higher version.